Klasmart-Engineering/klasmart-xapi-service/README.md

 #### Configuration

 Copy/paste `.env.example` in the root directory, rename it to `.env`, and modify as necessary.

-Copy/paste `.env.test.example` in the root directory, rename it to `.env.test`, and modify as necessary.

 All record sender implementations are optional, but at least one must be included.
 To exclude an implementation, comment out the corresponding environment variable in your `.env` file.